Osage County school district in hot water with state, feds for ignoring reporting requirements

 On Jan.
 19, the U.S. Department of Education notified state education and local district leaders that Woodland had been placed on “high risk” status, which could result in the loss of its federal funding.

-On Thursday, the Oklahoma State Board of Education voted unanimously to place Woodland’s state accreditation on probation, the lowest status a school district can have in order to continue operating.
+On Thursday, the Oklahoma State Board of Education voted unanimously to place Woodland’s state accreditation on probation, the lowest status a school district can have and continue operating.
 The move was in response to federal authorities’ request and for state education officials’ additional compliance concerns about Woodland’s federally funded child nutrition program.

-Brad Clark, general counsel at the Oklahoma State Department of Education, described the situation as a “flagrant pattern of disregard” in not responding to a dozen contacts by federal officials and 15-20 by state education administrators in recent years.
-He said both included repeated offers of assistance.
+Brad Clark, general counsel at the Oklahoma State Department of Education, described the situation as a “flagrant pattern of disregard” in not responding to a dozen contacts by federal officials and 15 to 20 by state education administrators in recent years.
+He said both made repeated offers of assistance.

-State Superintendent Joy Hofmeister told board members that the situation was so egregious she intends to pursue future action against the state certification of Woodland Superintendent Todd Kimrey.
+State Superintendent Joy Hofmeister told board members that the situation is so egregious that she intends to pursue future action against the state certification of Woodland Superintendent Todd Kimrey.

 "Frankly, words at this point don't matter.
 It’s about action and what has been neglected over and over and over," Hofmeister said.

-Clark said the required information includes student demographics, preschool enrollment and disciplinary incidents, and state Department of Education employees fill in more than 60% of the federal reporting form for every school district, so local officials only need to complete the remainder.
+Clark said the required information includes student demographics, preschool enrollment and disciplinary incidents.
+He said state Department of Education employees fill in more than 60% of the federal reporting form for every school district, so local officials only need to complete the remainder.

 Clark said Kimrey and a representative of the Woodland school board declined an invitation to appear before the state Board of Education on Thursday.